Steel Door Specification Resources

 Specifying Bullet Resistant Assemblies

-Covers where bullet resistant doors are often located, the standards and performance levels to specify to, and the design options that are available.
+This spec covers where bullet resistant doors are often located, the standards and performance levels to specify to, and the design options available.

 Specifying Acoustic Assemblies

-Learn about acoustic doors and which STC ratings are commonly specified.
-Learn more in SDI 128 – Guidelines for Acoustical Performance of Standard Steel Doors and Frames.
+Learn about acoustic door assemblies along with which STC ratings are commonly specified.
+Additional information is found in SDI 128 – Guidelines for Acoustical Performance of Standard Steel Doors and Frames.

 The Risks of Grouting Frames